adsci/speedEST/src/text/treeEnsemble.md

 In this setting, a regression tree is used as the base regressor, and in each training stage, a new regression tree is fit on the negative gradient of the loss function (mean squared error).
 In the end, the ensemble prediction can be obtained as the sum of the prediction of all regressors.

 To build the model, the `GradientBoostingRegressor` class in `scikit-learn` was used.
-An optimal set of model hyperparameters was found using randomised grid search with 5-fold cross-validation on the full training set including 189 training examples (using 20% of the training samples as validation set).
+An optimal set of model hyperparameters was found using randomized grid search with 5-fold cross-validation on the full training set including 189 training examples (using 20% of the training samples as validation set).
 In the course of cross-validation, the values of the hyperparameters used to train the model were repeatedly sampled from a predefined distribution.
 In the end, the optimal set was chosen as the one yielding the lowest mean squared error on the validation set, and the model was retrained on the full training set for further use in voting ensemble.

 ## Adaptive boosting of regression trees (`AdaBoost`)